Travel Demand Model & Traffic Monitoring

-One of TAM’s major responsibilities as Marin County’s Congestion Management Agency (CMA), and prepare a congestion management program consisting of system monitoring to assess performance of the transportation system, and a travel demand forecasting tool or model, to assess potential impacts on the transportation network from changes to the roadway network and local land use decisions.
-TAM is responsible for the development, maintenance and application of a countywide travel demand model, consistent with regional land use and socio-economic database of the Association of Bay Area Governments, and assumptions of the Metropolitian Transportation Commission’s regional travel demand model.
+One of TAM’s major responsibilities as Marin County’s Congestion Management Agency (CMA) is to maintain a travel demand forecasting tool or model, to assess potential impacts on the transportation network from changes to the roadway network and local land use decisions.
+TAM is responsible for the development, maintenance, and application of a countywide travel demand model, consistent with regional land use and socio-economic database of the Association of Bay Area Governments, and assumptions of the Metropolitan Transportation Commission’s regional travel demand model.

 What is a travel demand model?

-Travel forecasting models serve as important long-range planning tools that help us predict what the travel demand will look like in the future.
+Travel forecasting models serve as important long-range planning tools that help us forecast what the travel demand may look like in the future.
 Models consider factors such as population, housing, the economy, transit options and more.
-Using a model provides us with quantifiable data for for transportation investments and decision-making.
+Using a model provides us with quantifiable data for transportation investments and decision-making.

 TAM’s travel demand model